elasticio/api-docs/source/includes/_contracts.md

 * Teams
 * Repos
 * RepoBuilds
-* User accounts who were only the members of the deleted Contract (and ssh keys associated with him/her).
+* User accounts who were only the members of the deleted Contract's scope, as well as ssh keys associated with him/her.

-*Note, that process of deletion is asynchronous.
-Actual deletion of all data will be performed after API response, because it will take some time to terminate all containers of Contract's flows. *
+*Note, the deletion process is asynchronous.
+The actual data deletion will be performed after an API response, as it requires time for termination of all the Contract's flows containers. *
-*A Contract cannot be deleted if any of its Components are used in another Contract's Flow*
+*A Contract cannot be deleted in case any of its Components are being used in another Contract's Flow*

 ### HTTP Request
 `DELETE {{ api_base_url }}/v2/contracts/{CONTRACT_ID} \`

 #### Authorization
-This request is authorized for members with role `Tenant Admin`.
+This request is authorized for members with the `Tenant Admin` role.

 ### URL Parameters
 Parameter        | Description